Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Proposed Approach

 The assignment of collision penalties, discomfort penalties, and discomfort distance thresholds in our model is based on the potential risk and harm associated with the robot's interactions with different entities.
-For instance, a collision with a static obstacle like a fence, wall or trash can might result in minimal damage to the robot, with no risk to other entities.
-Conversely, collisions with children could lead to serious injury of children.
-Collisions with bicyclists could lead to serious injury for both the rider and the robot and could cause the rider to fall from the bicycle, increasing the potential harm.
-Our model, therefore, seeks to minimize these risks by training the model to avoid such collisions and dangerous situations.